Bank War: Annual address to Congress, December 1829

 In spite of Jackson's address, no clear policy towards the Bank emerged from the White House.
 Jackson's cabinet members were opposed to an overt attack on the Bank.
 The Treasury Department maintained normal working relations with Biddle, whom Jackson reappointed as a government director of the Bank.
 Lewis and other administration insiders continued to have encouraging exchanges with Biddle, but in private correspondence with close associates, Jackson repeatedly referred to the institution as being "a hydra of corruption" and "dangerous to our liberties".
 Developments in 1830 and 1831 temporarily diverted anti-B.U.S.
 Jacksonians from pursuing their attack on the B.U.S.
 Two of the most prominent examples were the Nullification Crisis and the Peggy Eaton Affair.
 These struggles led to Vice President Calhoun's estrangement from Jackson and eventual resignation, the replacement of all of the original cabinet members but one, as well as the development of an unofficial group of advisors separate from the official cabinet that Jackson's opponents began to call his "Kitchen Cabinet".
-Jackson's Kitchen Cabinet, led by the Fourth Auditor of the Treasury Amos Kendall and Francis P. Blair, editor of the Washington Globe, the state-sponsored propaganda organ for the Jacksonian movement, helped craft policy, and proved to be more anti-Bank than the official cabinet.
+Jackson's Kitchen Cabinet, led by the Fourth Auditor of the Treasury Amos Kendall and Francis Preston Blair, editor of the Washington Globe, the state-sponsored propaganda organ for the Jacksonian movement, helped craft policy, and proved to be more anti-Bank than the official cabinet.